All About Hair

 Beware of Big Promises

 There are numerous devices and products that are marketed as effective hair loss treatments, but many of them do not work.
-Beware of all of the false advertising associated with these products.
+Beware of all the false advertising associated with these products.
 If a cure for hair loss in women sounds too good to be true, it probably is.
 Before-and-after pictures may have been doctored to be misleading.
 How do you know if a hair loss treatment really works?
 Ask your dermatologist about any treatment you are considering.
 Look on the FDA and Federal Trade Commission (FTC) websites to search for approved medical devices and drugs.

 Style Your Hair Right